Tahoe Pines Restoration

 The Conservancy acquired the Tahoe Pines Campground property in 2007.
 The campground, which hugged the west bank of the river, had suffered frequent damage from flooding during years with high river flows.

 The U.S. Bureau of Reclamation helped fund the planning and implementation of this project.
+The California Natural Resources Agency helped fund the original acquisition of the property.

 Restoring the Upper Truckee River